Istanbul | The Yenikapi Project

 Top left: View of the Yenikapy Transfer Point and the archeological park Courtesy Eisenman Architects and Aytac Architects.
 Top right: a study paper maquette of the project.
 Bottom: the ground floor plan of the Museum building A.

-An interesting aspect of the design is the capability to deal with very different scales, from the archaeological artefacts housed inside the museum galleries up to the urban scale and even further on.
+An interesting aspect of the design is the capability to deal with very different scales, from the archaeological artifacts housed inside the museum galleries up to the urban scale and even further on.

 Peter Eisenman: “That’s a very interesting question.
-I would like the visitor to see the world outside from inside the museum like being outside and when being outside to see the inside like being inside; so thinking somehow in reverse.” … “I tried to apply the same approach to the this exhibition as well”
+I would like the visitors to see the world outside from inside the museum as they were outside and when outside to see the inside like being inside; so thinking somehow in reverse.” … “I tried to apply the same approach to this exhibition as well”